 Convert image files with our easy to use and free tool.
 Our tool lets you upload a DXF (Drawing Exchange Format) file and from this, create a new image saved in the TIFF (Tag Image File Format) format that you can then download and edit/use within image file editors or use for high definition printing applications.
+Our conversion tool can also batch convert multiple DXF image files, up to 25 files at a time can be converted.

 Here are 2 simple steps to convert your DXF to TIFF.